 Ganguddy-Dunns Swamp campground is truly spectacular.
 A 100-year-old weir created a large body of water in the shadows of the iconic rock pagodas and cliffs that dot Wollemi National Park.
 With no marked spots you’re right to find a nook to set up adventure HQ.

-Campsite facts: book online, no marked sites at Ganguddy, 2WD accessible, BYO water, firewood, rubbish bags and toilet paper – there are drop toilets available.
-Book early as it’s popular weekends.
+Campsite facts: Book online, no marked sites at Ganguddy, 2WD accessible, BYO water, firewood, rubbish bags and toilet paper – there are drop toilets available.
+Book early as it’s popular on weekends.

 Pagoda Lookout walk and the Long Cave circuit